john-doherty/express-request-transfer/README.md

 ```

 If the user requested http://localhost _route 2_ would receive the request and switch code execution to _route 1_.
 The response from _route 1_ would be returned to the client.
+The users browser URL would be unchanged.

 ## Contributing